-Whether you’re working for a large company or a small startup, there is plenty of demand for UAV pilots in this industry.
+Whether you’re working for a large company or a small startup, there is plenty of demand for UAV pilot jobs in this industry.

-Drones are also playing a role in the mining industry, where they are being used for tasks such as mapping, surveying, and safety inspections.
+In the mining industry, drones play an important role in performing tasks such as mapping, surveying, and safety inspections.

-In the aggregates industry, drones are being used for tasks such as stockpile management, progress monitoring, and quality control.
+While the aggregates industry uses drones for tasks such as stockpile management, progress monitoring, and quality control.

-A mining or aggregate firm could see which locations are better or worse for digging and stockpiling materials using a 3D map generated from aerial data.
+A mining or aggregate firm can see which locations are better or worse for digging and stockpiling materials using a 3D map generated from aerial data.

-A drone can gather the same amount of data in less than 20 minutes as a person on foot would require hours to accomplish.
-In addition, drones eliminate the need for personnel to go into potentially hazardous locations to gather data.
+A drone can collect the same amount of data in less than 20 minutes which would take a person on foot hours to accomplish.
+Also, drones eliminate the need for personnel to enter potentially hazardous locations to gather data.

-The benefits of using drones in these industries include increased efficiency, reduced costs, and improved safety.
+The benefits of using drones in mining or aggregate industries include high efficiency, low costs, and more safety.